AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingRewardMaximizationBasedDifficultyGenerationModel.md

 ActorNeuralNetwork:addLayer(5, true) -- Five features and one bias.

-ActorNeuralNetwork:addLayer(3, false) --Three enemy features and no bias.
+ActorNeuralNetwork:addLayer(3, false) -- Three enemy features and no bias.

 local CriticNeuralNetwork = DataPredict.Model.NeuralNetwork.new({maximumNumberOfIterations = 1})